SIDEWAYS Contemporary Dance is a small contemporary dance theater, devoted to presenting stories of humanity through dance.

 Our Partnership with FSDC:

-The Foster-Schmidt Dance Company for Down syndrome was founded in 2013 & grew out of the Physio Jazz Program at Atlanta Dance Central.
+The Foster-Schmidt Dance Company is an inclusive dance company founded in 2013 & grew out of the Physio Jazz Program at Atlanta Dance Central.
 SIDEWAYS performs annually with FSDC at their concerts & provides continuing education trips.
 We performed together in Walt Disney World Resort in 2015 & New York City in 2019.
 We love developing personal relationships with each other & present fulfilling performances.

-This partnership is amazing because it allows our dancers to learn about working with students with Down syndrome & the unique strengths that they bring to the community.
+This partnership is amazing because it allows our dancers to learn about working with students with intellectual and developmental disabilities & the unique strengths that they bring to the community.
 It allows FSDC dancers the abilities to dance with professional dancers at multiple events & develop social connections.
 The FSDC dancers also have the opportunity to attend continuing education classes & trips in order to develop their independence, stretch their limits, & build more resilience.

 Our community (and the broader community on trips) are able to see the abilities of the FSDC dancers & to normalize their place within it.